 “Do I need to be certified or have any other certificates to work as a Medical Assistant?”

-In general, NO, you don’t have to be a certified medical assistant to accept a medical assisting position.
-Often the minimum requirement to work as a medical assistant is being 18 years old, a high school diploma, CPR and First Aid certification, and a clean criminal record, if that much; however, there ARE a few states that mandate special training and specific limited licenses for medical assistants whose duties include highly technical and invasive skills, such as venipuncture and phlebotomy, starting and flushing IV lines, administering certain types of injections, or exposing patients to X-rays and ultrasound examinations.
+In general, NO, you don’t have to be certified to apply for a medical assisting position.
+Often the minimum requirement to work as a medical assistant is being 18 years old, a high school diploma, CPR and First Aid certification, and a clean criminal record, if that much; however, there are some states that mandate special training and specific limited licenses for medical assistants whose duties include highly technical and invasive skills, such as administering nebulizer treatments, venipuncture and phlebotomy, starting and flushing IV lines, certain types of injections, or exposing patients to X-rays and ultrasound examinations.
 Your State Board of Medical Examiners can tell you more.

 “Is it illegal to call myself a Medical Assistant when I don’t have a Medical Assistant diploma?”

 No. While someone may perceive it as improper, or even think it is illegal to work as a medical assistant without a medical assistant diploma from a vocational training institution it is not true.
 In the United States of America medical assistants are not required to hold a diploma from a medical assistant school.
 As a matter of fact, in most states they don’t even have to have any formal vocational training to begin working as a medical assistant.
 The only requirement is a high school diploma.

 “I received my Medical Assistant training on the job—How do I know what I am legally allowed to do?”